-There are limits to how much weight can be carried on your ATV and be pulled in a trailer.
+There are limits to how much weight can be carried on your ATV.

 The following load limits apply to standard equipment only.
 Modifying your ATV, using non-standard equipment, or riding on terrain that is not flat and smooth could further reduce these limits.